 Utilize Rugs for Style & Function

 Rugs do more than one job in your bedroom music studio!
 They support rich acoustics by helping absorb extra sound while also adding a stylish touch.

 Remember to Add Plants

-When it comes to sound absorption, don’t forget the plants!
-Potted plants of all sizes will help absorb those extra decibels, as well as create a natural look and feel in your at-home music studio.
+When it comes to sound absorption, houseplants can be your best friend!
+Potted plants of all sizes can help absorb those extra decibels, refresh the air, and create a natural look and feel in your at-home music studio.

 Buy Comfy Seating